 Despite strong, oftentimes threatening, opposition from her immediate family Mary remained glued to Catholicism.
 She rejected the break with Rome instituted by her father and the stricter Protestantism as advocated by her brother and his regents… such were the conviction of her brother’s beliefs his last days on earth were consumed with destroying his sisters right to the crown… his plans broken, overtaken by ill-health… at the age of 15, on 6 July 1553, Edward died from a disease of lungs and his sister Mary became Queen of England.

 A month after Mary’s coronation she issued a proclamation stating she would not pressure any of her subjects to follow her religion, but by the end of September 1553, leading Protestant churchmen—including John Bradford, John Rogers, John Hooper, Hugh Latimer, and Thomas Cranmer—were behind bars.
 Her first Parliament abolished previous religious laws as constituted by her father Henry VIII and with full-on conviction by Edward VI.
-To this end, Mary’s priority saw the release of prominent Catholics, imprisoned in the Tower, including the Duke of Norfolk, Stephen Gardiner and her kinsman Edward Courtenay.
+To this end, Mary’s Christion priority saw the release of prominent Catholics, imprisoned in the Tower, including the Duke of Norfolk, Stephen Gardiner and her kinsman Edward Courtenay.

-In a bid to strengthen the ties with her Spanish cousins and quell the Protestant rising in Ireland and elsewhere in the realm, Catholic doctrine was restored to the form it had taken in the 1539 Six Articles of Henry VIII, which (among other things) re-affirmed clerical celibacy and married priests deprived of benefices.
+In a bid to strengthen the ties with her Spanish cousins and quell the Protestant rising in Ireland and elsewhere in the realm, Catholic doctrine was restored to the form it had taken in the 1539 Six Articles of Henry VIII, which (among other things) re-affirmed clerical celibacy and married priests deprived of their benefices.
 By the end of 1554, the pope had approved the deal, and the Heresy Acts were revived.
 Mary I is nicknamed Bloody Mary because she had hundreds burnt at the stake for following the Protestant belief.

 Mary I died of natural causes…